anestisb/android-prepare-vendor/README.md

 * No binary vendor data against supported devices will be maintained in this repository.
 Scripts provide all necessary automation to generate them yourself.
 * No promises on how the device configuration files will be maintained.
-Feel free to contribute if you detect that something is broken/missing or not required.
+Feel free to contribute if you detect that something is broken, missing or not required.
 * Host tool binaries are provided for convenience, although with no promises that will be kept up-to-date.
 Prefer to adjust your env. with upstream versions and keep them updated.
-* If you experience `already defined` type of errors when AOSP makefiles are included, you have other vendor makefiles that define the same packages (e.g. hammerhead vs bullhead from LGE).
-This issue is due to the developers of conflicted vendor makefiles didn't bother to wrap them with `ifeq ($(TARGET_DEVICE),<device_model>)`.
+* If you experience `already defined` type of errors when AOSP makefiles are included, you have other vendor makefiles that define the same packages (e.g. hammerhead vs bullhead for LGE vendor).
+This issue is due to other vendor makefiles not wrapping them with `ifeq ($(TARGET_DEVICE),<device_model>)`.
 Wrap conflicting makefiles with device matching clauses to resolve the issue.
 * If Smali or SmaliEx de-optimization method is chosen, Java 8 is required for the bytecode repair process to work.
-* Bytecode repaired with oatdump method cannot be pre-optimized when building AOSP.
+* Bytecode repaired with oatdump method might not be able to be pre-optimized when building AOSP.
 As such generated targets have `LOCAL_DEXPREOPT := false`.
 This is because host dex2oat is invoked with more strict flags and results into aborting when front-end reaches already optimized instructions.
-You can use `--force-opt` flag if you have modified the defailt host dex2oat bytecode precompile flags.
+You can use `--force-opt` flag if you have modified the default host dex2oat bytecode pre-compilation flags.
-* If you're planning to deliver OTA updates for Nexus 5x, you need to manually extract `update-binary` from a factory OTA archive since it's missing from AOSP tree due to some proprietary LG code.
+* If you're planning to deliver OTA updates for Nexus 5x, you need to manually extract `update-binary` from a factory OTA archive since it's missing from the AOSP tree due to some proprietary LG code.
 * Nexus 9 WiFi (volantis) & Nexus 9 LTE (volantisg) vendor blobs cannot co-exist under same AOSP root directory.
-Since AOSP defines a single flounder target for both boards lots of definitions will conflict and create problems when building.
+Since AOSP defines a single flounder target for both boards, lots of definitions will conflict and create problems when building.
 As such ensure that only one of them is present when building for desired target.
 Generated makefiles include an additional defensive check that will raise a compiler error when both are detected under same AOSP root.
 * If tool output is not set to AOSP root directory, prefer `rsync` instead of `cp` or `mv` commands to copy the generated directory structure to different location.
-Some device configurations (e.g. Pixel/Pixel XL) share some root directories and might break if `cp` or `mv` are against the wrong base paths.
+Some device configurations (e.g. Pixel/Pixel XL) share some root directories and might break if `cp` or `mv` are invoked with the wrong base paths.

 ## Frequently Spotted Issues
 ### fuse-ext2